yashburshe/CS4530-Fall-2025/Assignments/project-plan.md

 The project plan will include:
 * Introductory problem statement
 * User stories and acceptance criteria: high level description of how users will interact with your new feature.
+* Work breakdown: Define engineering tasks that will be necessary to implement your new feature.
+Map each task to a sprint.

-You should plan on spending the next two weeks (from Oct 8 until Oct 22) in a "Sprint -1" in which you will undertake organizational and research tasks to help you decide on a project and formulate your plan.
+You should plan on spending the next two weeks (from Sep 29 until Oct 8) in a "Sprint -1" in which you will undertake organizational and research tasks to help you decide on a project and formulate your plan.

 You should be in contact with your assigned TA mentor before you submit the project plan, so they can answer questions and make sure you are on the right track.
 You may wish to share a draft of your plan with them *before* the deadline to get early feedback.